Can Dogs Eat Carrots? Are Carrots Safe for Dogs

 • Preheat the oven to 325°F and prepare a baking sheet.

 • In a wide bowl, start by mixing the egg, milk, and peanut butter.
 Then add the oatmeal and grated carrot.
-The objective is to obtain a homogeneous and thick dough.
+The objective is to obtain a mixed and thick dough.

 • Next, take small portions to give them the desired shape (flat, puffy, elongated cookies).